-This document provides you with essential information about this investment product.
-This document is not considered marketing material.
-This information is required by law to help you understand the nature, risks, costs, potential gains and losses of this product and to help you compare it with other products.
+This document provides you with key information about this investment product.
+It is not marketing material.
+The information is required by law to help you understand the nature, risks, costs, potential gains and losses of this product and to help you compare it with other products.